 Visit the northern end of continental Europe - North Cape at the Magerøya island in Norway

-Every year many thousands tourist from all over the world visit North Cape in Norway and the European route E69 highway has its northern terminus here, and it is possible to see both the Midnight Sun in the summer and the Northern Lights in the winter.
+Every year thousands tourist from all over the world visit North Cape in Norway and the European route E69 highway has its northern terminus here, and it is possible to see both the Midnight Sun in the summer and the Northern Lights in the winter.

 The plateau itself rises 307 metres almost straight up from the Arctic Sea, but it is flat at the top.
-A little way down the mountain slope stands the rock formation known as the “North Cape Horn”, which is an ancient Sami people site of sacrifice.
+A little way down the mountain slope stands the rock formation known as the “North Cape Horn” which is an ancient Sami people site of sacrifice.

 See also: Northern Lights in Norway